 Function available in CINEMA 4D Prime, Visualize, Broadcast, Studio & BodyPaint 3D

-The previous Object Axis mode (now Axis mode) is no longer only a mode but can be used in combination with the Object, Model and component (points, edges, polygons) modes and the Texture mode.
+The previous Object Axis mode (now Axis mode) is no longer only a mode but can be used in combination with the Object, Model and component (points, edges, polygons) modes.
 Hence, this mode also serves as an expanded modeling axis when editing points, edges and polygons (see below).

 It is often necessary to move an object’s origin, for example to be able to rotate around this point in an animation.
 Temporarily repositioning the axis can also be useful when modeling.
 This is exactly what can be done with this mode.
 Using the L hotkey you can switch quickly to this mode and back.